Age disparity in sexual relationships: Statistics

-Most men marry women younger than they are, with the difference being between two and three years in Spain, the UK reporting the difference to be on average about three years, and the US, two and a half.
+For heterosexual couples, according to research, many men marry women younger than they are, with the difference being between two and three years in Spain, the UK reporting the difference to be on average about three years, and the US, two and a half.
 The pattern was also confirmed for the rest of the world, with the gap being largest in Africa.
-However, the number of women marrying younger men is rising.
-A study released in 2003 by the UK's Office for National Statistics concluded that the proportion of women in England and Wales marrying younger men rose from 15% to 26% between 1963 and 1998.
-Another study also showed a higher divorce rate as the age difference rose for when either the woman was older or the man was older.
-A 2008 study, however, concluded that the difference is not significant.
+However, a study released in 2003 by the UK's Office for National Statistics concluded that the proportion of women in England and Wales marrying younger men rose from 15% to 26% between 1963 and 1998, and another study also showed a higher divorce rate as the age difference rose when either the woman was older or the man was older.
+A 2008 study, however, concluded that the difference is not significant, saying it wasn't a risk to marriages.

-In August 2010, Michael Dunn of the University of Wales Institute, Cardiff, completed and released the results of a study on age disparity in dating.
-Dunn concluded that "Not once across all ages and countries ... did females show a preference for males significantly younger than male preferences for females" and that there was a "consistent cross-cultural preference by women for at least same-age or significantly older men".
-A 2003 AARP study reported that only 34% of women over 39 years old were dating younger men.

-A 2011 study suggested that marriage of younger men by women is positively correlated with decreased longevity, particularly for the woman, though married individuals generally still have longer lifespans than singles.

-Reasons for age disparity (heterosexual)
+Reasons for age disparity

-People enter into age-disparate relationships for complex and diverse reasons, and a 2021 review in the Journal of Family Theory and Review showed vast differences across contexts.
+People in heterosexual relationships enter into age-disparate relationships for complex and diverse reasons, and a 2021 review in the Journal of Family Theory and Review showed vast differences across contexts.
 Explanations for age disparity usually focus on either the rational choice model or the analysis of demographic trends in a society.

-The rational choice model suggests that people look for partners who can provide for them in their life (bread-winners); as men earn more as they get older, their partners will therefore prefer older men.
-This factor is diminishing as more women enter the labor force.
-The demographic trends are concerned with the sex ratio in the society, the marriage squeeze, and migration patterns.
+The rational choice model suggests that people look for partners who can provide for them in their life (breadwinners); as men earn more as they get older, their partners will therefore prefer older men, with demographic trends concerned with the sex ratio in the society, the marriage squeeze, and migration patterns.
 Another explanation concerns cultural values: the higher the value placed in having children, the higher the age gap will be.
 Yet Canadian researchers have found that age-disparate couples are less likely to have children than similarly aged ones.
 As people have chosen to marry later and remarriage becomes more common, the age differences between couples have increased as well.

+Publications, writers, and scholars have described different reasons for why those in same-sex couples are in relationships with age gaps.
+Joanna Mizielińska and Antu Sorainen stated, in their study, that age difference in lesbian relationships works as "an erotiser...[and] an attractor" that may increase sexual desire and influence the character of relationships, and is influenced by generation gaps, and cultural norms.
+They further stated that the "most common assumption" associated with this age gap is an older woman seducing a younger, and innocent woman, was faulty, noting how this assumption impacted behaviors of those within age-gap relationships and asserted there is more "complicated scene of desire" within these relationships in which "power dynamics between...partners is constantly shifting."
+Other scholars speculated that gay and lesbians begin age-gap relationships because they have a smaller group of possible partners compared to heterosexual people, and stated if this is the case it may increase the "latitude of acceptance when it comes to a potential partner's demographic characteristics."